 The west coast hub of Oban is well worth a stop - perhaps grab a seafood lunch at Ee-Usk or take a tour of the famous Oban Distillery before continuing on your journey.
 If you choose to take a trip out to the Isle of Mull, you'll catch a ferry from Oban.

-Your journey continues around Loch Creran and on to Loch Leven and the much larger Loch Linhe and the town of Fort William, where you'll notice the ground getting higher as you approach the famous Nevis Range and its crowning glory, the UK's highest mountain - Ben Nevis.
+Your journey continues around Loch Creran and on to Loch Leven and the much larger Loch Linhe, eventually reaching the town of Fort William.
+You'll notice the ground getting higher as you approach the famous Nevis Range and its crowning glory, the UK's highest mountain - Ben Nevis.
 To take in another iconic Scottish mountain vista, you could do much worse than taking a further short drive up Glencoe as you pass.

 Just north of Fort William is your stop for the night - Inverlochy Castle Hotel, a 19th century gem in stunning surroundings of loch, forest and mountains.
 Its seventeen bedrooms each have spectacular views, and there's food to match in the Albert and Michel Roux Jr restaurant on site.